Rock-n-Prog/web-ts-monorepo-starter-pack/docs/architecture/packages/mobile/ui.md

 ## UI Components

-UI Components are documented using via storybook.
+UI Components are documented using a custom app.

-To run storybook locally, refer to `mobile-storybook`'s `README.md` file.
+To run the app locally, refer to `mobile-ui-showcase`'s `README.md` file.

 ## File structure